Skip to main content

 Overview

 Gladiolus murielae (syn.
-Acidanthera bicolor var. murielae, Gladiolus callianthus) is a cormous perennial reaching 30-40 inches (75-100 cm) tall with a spread of 4-6 inches (10-15 cm) per corm and an upright, sword-leaved habit.
-Native to the highlands of East Africa (Ethiopia, Tanzania, Malawi, Mozambique), it produces arching sprays of 3-8 nodding, star-shaped, fragrant white flowers 2-3 inches (5-8 cm) across, each with a distinctive deep maroon-purple blotch at the throat.
-The sweet, jasmine-like fragrance is most pronounced in evening—one of the most fragrant of all bulbous plants.
-Days to bloom 70-90 from planting corms.
+Acidanthera bicolor var. murielae, Gladiolus callianthus) is a cormous perennial reaching 30–40 inches (75–100 cm) tall and 4–6 inches (10–15 cm) wide per corm, with an upright sword-leaved habit.
+Native to the highlands of East Africa (Ethiopia, Tanzania, Malawi, Mozambique) at 3,000–6,000 feet (900–1,800 m), the species produces arching sprays of 3–8 nodding star-shaped fragrant white flowers 2–3 inches (5–8 cm) across, each with a deep maroon-purple blotch at the throat.
+Sweet jasmine-like fragrance is strongest in the evening.
+Time from planting the corm to first bloom is 70–90 days, placing the bloom window in late summer to early fall (August through September) — later than most summer-flowering bulbs.
+Foliage is sword-shaped, pleated, and grey-green, 12–24 inches (30–60 cm) long.
 Growth rate is moderate.
-Hardy to zone 7 with winter mulch; in zones 3-6, corms are lifted in fall and stored frost-free over winter (like dahlias).
-Sword-shaped, pleated, grey-green leaves 12-24 inches (30-60 cm) long.
+Hardy in USDA zones 7–10 with winter mulch; in zones 3–6 the corms are lifted after the first frost, dried 2–3 weeks, and stored frost-free (40–50°F / 4–10°C) over winter, then replanted in late spring.

 Native Range